***Live public draft***

 For context, the pH / acidity in Colas has a narrow range between 2.6-2.7.
 A range between 1.5-2.0 is required to activate pepsin ~ necessary for protein digestion.

-Putting myself to the test a couple of weeks close to a month and quarter as I’m typing this, I tried a bunch of different cola brands.
-Coles, Woolworths, “Ice Cola” (alternative brand seen in Woolies and Spushed), including Coke and Pepsimax ~ all turned out rather ambivalent.
-Ambigious.
+Putting myself to the test a couple of weeks close to a month and quarter as I’m typing this, having tried out bunch of different cola brands.
+Coles, Woolworths, “Ice Cola” (an alternative brand as seen in Woolies and Spushed), and including Coke and Pepsimax ~ all turned out rather ambivalent.
+AMbigiuos.
 Difficult to discern if any, differences.
-Keeping in mind, my overall net intake of fizzy drinks are very mild, to say the least (<500ML total).
+Keeping in mind that my overall net intake of fizzy drinks are very mild, to say the least (<500ML total).

 “The most commonly reported substance used is dark soda (i.e. Coca-Cola, RC Cola, Pepsi), where the acidity from carbonic and phosphoric acid allows for fiber digestion, the sodium bicarbonate act as a mucolytic, and carbon dioxide bubbles penetrate between fibers to increase the surface area for interaction with acid.” ~ Palchaudhuri S. 2021